A-Grade Corporate Bond Yield Curve for Valuing Long-Duration Insurance Contracts

 Monitoring generally available market information such as bond index averages is necessary to ensure market consistency.
 Any variation in model vs. market results should be evaluated and rationalized.

-Recent long bond yields are strongly affected by the shift in monetary policy aimed at dampening increases in inflation expectations.
-Corporate rates are further impacted by cyclical vagaries in the level of economic activity and the resulting demand for capital funds.
+The fixed income environment has, of course, been strongly affected by the shift in monetary policy aimed at dampening inflation expectations.
+Rate shifts across time have been indicative of ever-changing perspectives about whether emerging inflation has been constrained, thus enabling a relaxation of monetary policy restraints.
+Corporate rates are further impacted by cyclical vagaries in economic activity and the resulting demand for capital funds.

 Building and Applying a Yield Curve